skeyll/SynicSugar/README.md

 2. Install SynicSugar and dependecies <br>
 　These packages can be imported from **Window/PackageManager/MyRegistries**.
 Importing SynicSugar will automatically import the other required librarys.
+If uses synicsugar.unitypackage, import other three packages.<br>
  If you are using another version in your project, that one will probably work.
 However, SynicSugar has been developed using the following:
  * Epic Online Services Plugin for Unity: 3.0.3
  * UniTask: 2.3.3
  * MemoryPack: 1.9.14